aurelia/documentation/English/docs.md

 }
 ```

-Now, each time the DI container is asked for an instance of `CustomerDetail` the container will return a new instance, rather than a singleton. `singleton` and `transient` registrations are provided out-of-the-box, but you can create your own by writing a class that inherits from `Registration`.
+Now, each time the DI container is asked for an instance of `CustomerDetail` the container will return a new instance, rather than a singleton. `singleton` and `transient` registrations are provided out-of-the-box, but you can create your own by writing a class that implements the following method `register(container, key, fn)`.
+Then, simply add an instance of it to a class with the `registration` decorator.

 If you can't or don't want to use decorators, don't worry.
 We have a fallback mechanism.
 Simply provide a static `decorators` property or method and then use our chainable `Decorators` helper.
 The helper has methods for all our decorators, so it's easy for you to use in any language.
 Here's how the above example could be written in CoffeeScript: